Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 Cost: $5/person or $10/family of up to 5 ($2 for additional family members)

 Come tour these sunflower fields near Lindsborg, KS.
-Tentative dates are late August to early September, but check online for updates as it depends on sunflower blooms.
-Restrooms on-site!
+Tentative dates are late August to early September but check online for updates as it depends on sunflower blooms.
+Restrooms are on-site!

 Sunflower Fields at Kansas Maze